 3. Make Sure Everything Fits Perfectly

 Don’t risk damaging your items by pushing through tight halls and doorways.
-Here are the guidelines to guarantee zero sofa debacles while moving in.
+Here are the guidelines to guarantee zero sofa or entertainment center debacles while moving in.

-WARNING: Here are the circumstances that’ll end in disaster.
-Reconsider your options if either holds true:
+WARNING: Here are the circumstances that’ll end in disaster for furniture delivery.
+Reconsider your options if either holds true, especially for heavy items: